IskXCr/CS205-Project-2-Calculator/readme.md

 ## Part 1 - Analysis

-The project asks the student to write a calculator that is much better than that in Project 1.
+The problem asks to write a calculator that is much better than that in Project 1.

 The whole project is written in ``C``.